 The drying up of the Gaborone Dam and Bokaa Dam as well as the reduction in the amount of water Botswana gets from South Africa’s Molatedi Dam.

 Burst pipes do lose some water.
-However, once these bursts are identified and the necessary resources are available, the Water Utilities Corporation makes an effort to repair them in the shortest possible time.
+However, once these bursts are identified and the necessary resources are available, Water Utilities Corporation tries to repair them in the shortest possible time.

-The Water Utilities Corporation sells raw water from its Broadhurst and Bokaa boreholes for non-potable use.
+Water Utilities Corporation sells raw water from its Broadhurst and Bokaa boreholes for non-potable use.
 The water retails at P4.50 per 1000litres for borehole water and P2.50 per 1000litres for gray water (recycled water from Wastewater Treatment Plant).

 Toll free number 0800 555 555 or 3992500

-Planned water cuts are when the Water Utilities Corporation decides to cut water for various reasons.
-For example, maintenance of infrastructure or water rationing.
+Planned water cuts are when Water Utilities Corporation decides to cut water for reasons such as maintenance of infrastructure or water rationing.

-Yes, the Water Utilities Corporation uses power to pump, treat and distribute water.
+Yes, Water Utilities Corporation uses power to pump, treat and distribute water.
 For planned interruptions BPC notifies WUC in advance